San Miguel De Allende Guanajuato, Mexico Travel Guide

 Beyond its city charm, San Miguel de Allende has natural beauty and opportunities for outdoor enjoyment.

-A significant botanical garden and nature preserve with a vast collection of Mexican cacti.
+A significant botanical park and nature preserve with a vast collection of Mexican cacti.
 It has well-maintained walking trails and a dramatic canyon.
 Stunning city views unfold from a different perspective.
 A Birdwatching tour is possible.

 El Mirador has the most iconic natural vista of the city and its surrounding landscape.